ThinkingInTypes/ThinkingInTypes.github.io/Chapters/02_Foundations.md

 - Build up from small testable pieces, balanced with simplicity and clarity.
 - Use the most modern/elegant coding mechanisms available (latest Python)
+- Classes are for creating types.
+As much as possible, pretend inheritance doesn't exist.

 ## Examples